ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ## Adding UI Annotations

-As previously mentioned, the SAP Fiori App in this tutorial is built using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
+As previously mentioned, the SAP Fiori app in this tutorial is built using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
 This framework offers different floorplans to create apps for various use cases.
-Currently, SAP Fiori Elements provides the following floorplans:
+Currently, SAP Fiori elements provides the following floorplans:

 - List Report
 - Work list